CoSPED: Consistent Soft Prompt Targeted Data Extraction and Defense: Experiments

-~\cite{google-research/lm-extraction-benchmark_2024}, originally from The Pile~\cite{gao2020pile}.
+We utilize two datasets from the LM Extraction Benchmark\footnote{LM Extraction Benchmark: \url{https://github.com/google-research/lm-extraction-benchmark}}~\cite{lm-extraction-benchmark}, originally from The Pile~\cite{gao2020pile}.
 These datasets consist of NumPy token arrays, tokenized using the GPT-2 tokenizer, which is compatible with GPT-Neo.
 Dataset $\mathcal{D}_{1}$ contains 15,000 sequences (50-token prefix and 50-token suffix), used by Ethicist~\cite{zhang2023ethicist}; Dataset $\mathcal{D}_{2}$ has 16,000 sequences (150-token prefix and 50-token suffix), partially used by CLM~\cite{ozdayi2023controlling}.